 - Improper foreclosure from previous owner

-What will not be cleared by a Quitclaim deed:
+What is not cleared by a Quitclaim deed after a foreclosure auction:

 - Valid liens or encumbrances (need a deed of release)